anHALytics/anhalytics-core/README.md

 ### Project design

-anHALytics-core has (so far) six components corresponding to six sub-projects:
+anHALytics-core performs the document ingestion, from external harvesting of documents to indexing.
+It has (so far) six components corresponding to six sub-projects:

 0. __common__ contains methods and resources shared by several other components.
-1. __harvest__ performs the document acquisition and digestion: harvesting scientific documents and production of TEI representations combined with downloaded metadata.
+1. __harvest__ performs the document harvesting (PDF and metadata) and the transformations into common TEI representations.
-2. __annotate__ realises document enrichment, more precisely it disambiguates and annotates entities into the extracted TEI structures.
+2. __annotate__ realises document enrichment, more precisely it disambiguates and annotates entities and key-concepts into the TEI structures.
-3. __index__ performs indexing in ElasticSearch for both the final TEIs and the annotations.
+3. __kb__ build and update the Knowledge Base (KB) of anHALytics.
-4. __frontend__ contains all the demo views (search, author, document, analytics..).
+4. __index__ performs indexing in ElasticSearch for the final TEI, the annotations and the KB.
 5. __test__ is dedicated to integration tests.

 ### Compilation